cognizance-amrita/CognizancePT/source/_posts/Task - 5.md

 #### Steps to Create the Landing Page:
 ##### Step 1: VS Code

 1. If you haven't already, download and install Visual Studio Code from [<b><span style="color: #FE83C6">VSCode<span></b>](https://code.visualstudio.com/)
 2. Create a new folder on your computer where you want to store your project files.
-You can name it something like "MyProject."
+You can name it something like "MyProject".
 3. Open VS Code.
 4. Click on "File" in the top left corner.
 5. Select "Open Folder..."
 6. Choose the folder you created in Step 2 ("MyProject") and click "Open."
 7. In VS Code, right-click on your project folder in the sidebar (on the left).
 8. Select "New File."
 9. Name the file "index.html" and press Enter.
 This will be your HTML file.
 10. Repeat the process to create two more files: "styles.css" for your CSS and "script.js" for your JavaScript.
 11. Open each file by clicking on them in the sidebar.
 12. Write your HTML code in "index.html," CSS code in "styles.css," and JavaScript code in "script.js."
 13. Live Server Extension (Recommended)
-•	In VS Code, go to the Extensions view by clicking on the square icon in the left sidebar.
+- In VS Code, go to the Extensions view by clicking on the square icon in the left sidebar.
-•	Search for "Live Server" and install the extension by Ritwick Dey.
+- Search for "Live Server" and install the extension by Ritwick Dey.
-•	Once installed, you'll see a "Go Live" button at the bottom right of the VS Code window.
+- Once installed, you'll see a "Go Live" button at the bottom right of the VS Code window.
 Click it.
-•	Your default web browser should open, displaying your HTML file.
+- Your default web browser should open, displaying your HTML file.
 Any changes you make in your code will automatically refresh the page.
-14. Alternative: Without Live Server
+15. Alternative: Without Live Server
-•	Open your "index.html" file in your web browser directly by right-clicking the file and selecting "Open with..." and choosing your browser.
+- Open your "index.html" file in your web browser directly by right-clicking the file and selecting "Open with..." and choosing your browser.
-•	To see changes, you'll need to manually refresh the page (F5 or Ctrl+R).
+- To see changes, you'll need to manually refresh the page (F5 or Ctrl+R).

 <hr>

 ##### Step 2: GitHub Repository